alanlorenzetti/ccrescentus_RNASeq_analysis/README.md

 # Transcriptomic analysis of cold stress in Caulobacter crescentus

-We evaluated the effect of temperature in Caulobacter crescentus NA1000 using differential expression approaches between two different conditions, 30°C and 10°C.
+We evaluated the effect of temperature in Caulobacter crescentus NA1000 using differential expression approaches between two different conditions, 30°C and 10°C. We also evaluated the impact of knocking out the RhlB in the same conditions.

 This collection of scripts will perform the differential expression analysis and generate results.